mineek/iostethereddowngrade/README.md

 	pyimg4 im4p extract -i kernelcache -o kcache.raw

-HUGE THANKS TO **galaxy#6181**.
-Without him, I wouldn't have known all this to write a guide!
+HUGE THANKS TO **galaxy#0007**.
+Without her, I wouldn't have known all this to write a guide!

 # REQUIREMENTS:
 - irecovery